 So when choosing your GP surgery, we highly recommend doing your research.

 Frankly, based on the number of claims we receive due to GP negligence, it is one of the most important decisions you are likely to make.

 Have you or someone you know been affected by GP negligence?
-Telephone 0800 234 3234 or 0151 321 1000 to discuss if you may be entitled to compensation for professional negligence.
+Call us on 0800 234 3234 to discuss if you may be entitled to compensation for professional negligence.